 - Gather all the ingredients.

-- Place the pork belly in a large pot and add 4 cups water (or just enough to cover the meat).
+- Place 14 oz pork belly block in a large pot and add 4 cups water (or just enough to cover the meat).

 - Bring the water to a boil.
-Once boiling, lower the heat and simmer for 3-5 minutes until you start to see foams and scums floating on the surface.
+Once boiling, lower the heat and simmer for 3–5 minutes until you start to see foam and scum floating on the surface.
 Drain and quickly rinse the meat and the pot under running water.

-- Place the meat back to the same pot, and add 6 cups water (roughly 2 cups will evaporate and we’ll need 4 cups stock at the end of simmering).
+- Place the meat back in the same pot, and add 6 cups water (roughly 2 cups will evaporate and leave 4 cups of stock at the end of simmering).
 Bring it to a boil.

 - Meanwhile, in a small saucepan, add 2 cups water and bring it to a boil.
-Lower the heat to simmer and add 1 cup (10 g) katsuobushi (dried bonito flakes).
+Lower the heat to a simmer and add 1 cup katsuobushi (dried bonito flakes).
 Cook for 15 seconds and turn off the heat.
 This is katsuo dashi.
-Set aside to steep a bit more until it’s ready to use.
+Set it aside to steep a bit more until it’s ready to use.

 - After 1 hour of simmering, take out the meat and cover it with aluminum foil.
-Set aside until the meat is cool enough to cut.
+Set it aside until it‘s cool enough to handle.

-- Strain the pork broth through a fine mesh sieve and reserve 4 cups into a measuring cup.
+- Strain the pork broth through a fine-mesh sieve and reserve 4 cups pork broth in a measuring cup.
 You can save the leftover pork broth for Champon or soup (strain and freeze it).
-Put the 4 cups of pork broth back in the pot.
+Put the 4 cups pork broth back into the pot.

-- Strain katsuo dashi through a fine-mesh sieve.
+- Strain the katsuo dashi through a fine-mesh sieve into the pot with the pork broth.
 Bring the soup broth to a boil.

-- Once boiling, lower the heat and add 2 tsp soy sauce and 1 Tbsp salt.
+- Once boiling, lower the heat and add 2 tsp soy sauce and 1 Tbsp Diamond Crystal kosher salt.
 Mix well and taste the soup broth and see if you need more salt (or soy sauce).
 Turn off the heat and cover with a lid.
 Set aside.

-- Once the pork belly is cool enough to handle, cut it into thin slices (3-5 mm).
+- Once the pork belly is cool enough to handle, cut it into thin slices 3–5 mm thick.

-- In a clean small saucepan, add 2 Tbsp black sugar and 2 Tbsp awamori.
+- In a clean small saucepan, add 2 Tbsp black sugar and 2 Tbsp awamori (Okinawan distilled liquor).

 - Add 2 Tbsp soy sauce and 2 Tbsp water.
 Mix all together and bring it to a boil.